 We’re all in.
 Everyone is aligned and working in unison to serve our users and grow Gmelius.
 Together.

 You and your team can do the same at your company:

-Here are a few specific ways I use our new boards to manage the marketing department.
+You can watch this video of our new kanban boards in action.
+And below are a few specific ways I use our new boards to manage the marketing department.